jauderho/dockerfiles/imapsync/README.md

 - Remove testing and modules needed for testing
 - Only add needed packages (--no-install-recommends)
 - Use ENTRYPOINT instead of CMD
+- Half the size!

+The examples below show how to migrate from Gmail to Apple Mail.

 ## Docker Compose (recommended)